- Understanding your current financial position can provide a solid foundation for your financial planning process.

 Although some people keep close track of their financial lives, many people just have a general sense of their net worth.
 Keep in mind, that in general there is no one dollar amount that is the right goal for your net worth, but by knowing your net worth you are better positioned to set realistic financial goals and chart your financial progress over time.

 In addition to getting a snapshot of your current financial position, it’s important to get a sense of where you are heading.
 That means adding up all the money coming in and going out.
-Financial advisors call this a cash flow analysis, and it looks at all your income, from your investments, properties, work, or anywhere else.
+Financial professionals call this a cash flow analysis, and it looks at all your income, from your investments, properties, work, or anywhere else.
 And it looks at your spending.

 When it comes to cash flow, there are no hard and fast rules about what is good—it depends on your personal goals and values.
 But there are some general guidelines you may want to consider.